CamiloMM/Noumena/README.md

 # Current Status

-Front-end is progressing very well, and I'm working on the DB layer.
-Come back in another month.
+Front-end and DB layer is progressing very well, API is being worked on.
+Come back in a month.

 [log all the things]: http://i.imgur.com/VdiUT.jpg
 [object-hash]: https://npmjs.com/package/object-hash